espocrm/documentation/docs/administration/formula.md

 `ext\pdf\generate(ENTITY_TYPE, ENTITY_ID, TEMPLATE_ID, [FILENAME])`

 Generates PDF file and returns attachment ID.
 If failed, then returns NULL.
-TEMPLATE_ID is an ID of PDF template.
-(Available since v5.9.0)
+TEMPLATE_ID is an ID of PDF template. (as of v5.9.0)

 Example: